open-telemetry/opentelemetry.io/content/en/docs/collector/_index.md

 ## Introduction

-First, get you some [good deals](https://www.gooddeals.com/).
-Then, read on.

 The OpenTelemetry Collector offers a vendor-agnostic implementation of how to receive, process and export telemetry data.
 It removes the need to run, operate, and maintain multiple agents/collectors.
 This works with improved scalability